brockhager/neuroswarm/wiki/vp-node/T21_IMPLEMENTATION.md

-# VP Node - T21 Fault-Tolerant Implementation
+# VP Node - T21 Fault-Tolerant Implementation (moved)

-## Overview
+This page has been moved into the consolidated Producer documentation.

-This is an enhanced VP (Validator/Processing) Node implementation with full T21 persistence and fault tolerance capabilities.
+See: `../Producer/T21_IMPLEMENTATION.md`

 ## Key Features